 - the benefits of bridging walking and the arts

 - creativity as a tool to engage more people in walking

 - walking as a safe and creative participatory resource

-The #WalkCreate Gathering takes place in person in central London on 18 May, and in a hybrid format on 19 May (East London/online).
-You can join us for half days on Day 1, either full day or the whole of both days.
-A free vegan lunch and refreshments will be on offer as well as free print copies of our project report ‘#WalkCreate: understanding walking and creativity during COVID-19′ and The Walkbook: Recipes for walking and wellbeing.
+The #WalkCreate Gathering took place in person in central London on 18 May, and in a hybrid format on 19 May (East London/online).
+Participants could join us for half days on Day 1, either full day or the whole of both days.
+A free vegan lunch and refreshments was on offer as well as free print copies of our project report ‘#WalkCreate: understanding walking and creativity during COVID-19′ and The Walkbook: Recipes for walking and wellbeing.
 Attendance is free.

 There is an outline of each day’s activities below.
 See the full programme, access information and speaker bios at https://walkcreate.gla.ac.uk/walkcreate-gathering-full-programme/

 Museum of London Archaeology (MOLA), Mortimer Wheeler House, London